-^{}assuming that other market conditions remain the same and the market is not in any kind of distress.
+assuming that other market conditions remain the same and the market is not in any kind of distress.
 If multiple market events shall happen the security might either increase or decrease in value.

-Provided that the underlying shares of ADRs are strictly regulated, traded on venues which need to meet rigorous legal requirements and their pay-off strategy is simple they are considered as non-complex financial instruments.
+Provided that the underlying shares of ADRs are strictly regulated, such underlying shares are traded on venues which need to meet rigorous legal requirements and their pay-off strategy is simple and further provided that there are frequent opportunities to dispose of, redeem, or otherwise realise fractional ADR shares at market prices that are publicly available, they are considered as non-complex financial instruments.